My name is Jim… thanks so much for stopping by. It’s great to meet you.

 Jim has worked with a huge variety of clients, including software engineers, product managers, trauma nurses, influencer talent agents, executive directors at non-profits, and blueberry farming experts.

 About Jim Hopkinson

 He is the author of the book Salary Tutor: Learn The Salary Negotiation Secrets No One Ever Taught You (Grand Central Publishing), which has been featured in the Wall Street Journal, NY Post, and Forbes.
-He is also a contributing writer to Salary.com, and his negotiation tips have appeared in The Huffington Post, Yahoo Finance, Monster.com, Men’s Health, and Lifehacker.
+He was also a contributing writer to Salary.com, and his negotiation tips have appeared in The Huffington Post, Yahoo Finance, Monster.com, Men’s Health, and Lifehacker.

 As a speaker, Jim is consistently praised for his dynamic, high-energy approach, and has been chosen from 3,200 applicants — three times — to present at the SXSW Interactive conference.

 Jim has held dream jobs at some of the most well-known companies in the world (Microsoft, ESPN, WIRED), but has also been among the first 10 employees at a startup twice.

 He enjoys spending time with his wife and 2 kids, biking, hiking, being an awesome dad, and mentoring young business professionals.